run-llama/agents-observability-demo/README.md

-# Agentic Observability Demo
+# Agents Observability Demo

-## Your Accurate Flight Assistant
+## With LlamaIndex and OpenTelemetry!

 This demo showcases a solution for agent observability and tracing by building on the LlamaIndex x OpenTelemetry integration.